 For Parents, Grandparents, Friends or Relatives

 In this prayer for graduates, we also pray for every parent, grandparent, friend, or relative of these young men and women.
-Lord, encourage them as well, and help them to cushion their graduate’s losses with love and understanding.
-Thank You, Lord, for the creative thoughtfulness of so many who are trying to congratulate these seniors in special ways, even in the absence of walking across a stage with the usual pomp and ceremony.
+Lord, whisper Your encouragement to them as well.
+Thank You for the creative thoughtfulness of so many who are trying to congratulate these seniors in special ways.

 Two Powerful Bible Promises for Graduates